jtdaugherty/brick/README.md

-require you to write a long and tedious sequence of "create a widget, now bind an event handler", `brick` just requires you to describe your interface -- even the bits that are stateful -- using a set of declarative combinators and it does the rest.
-All you have to do is provide functions to transform your own application state when input (or other kinds of) events arrive.
+require you to write a long and tedious sequence of "create a widget, now bind an event handler", `brick` just requires you to describe your interface -- even the bits that are stateful -- using a set of declarative combinators.
+Then you provide a function to transform your own application state when input (or other kinds of) events arrive.

-Under the hood, this library uses [vty](http://hackage.haskell.org/package/vty).
+Under the hood, this library builds upon [vty](http://hackage.haskell.org/package/vty).

 This library deprecates [vty-ui](https://github.com/jtdaugherty/vty-ui).